ValdezFOmar/.dotfiles/notes/tips.md

 ### Persistent

-For a persisten keyboard layout configuration use this command instead (reboot to see changes):
+For a persistent keyboard layout configuration use this command instead (reboot to see changes):

 ```sh
 localectl set-x11-keymap skb_layout